Scavenblaze/python-random/pong/Readme.md

 **PATCHES:**
 > Patch v1:  Released the game.

-[+] Added sounds if either player wins and when the ball hits the paddle
+[+] Added sounds when either player wins and when the ball hits the paddle
 [+] Added scoring system
 Known issues: paddle movement is slow or needs repeated key pressing to move it.